DePT: Decomposed Prompt Tuning for Parameter-Efficient Fine-tuning: Experiments and Results

 \paragraph{\# 2. \ours grows more efficient as the model size increases.} Figure \ref{fig:inference_speed} represents the inference speed, measured by the average number of samples evaluated per second on the GLUE benchmark using a single RTX 3090 GPU.
 The inference time is computed using the Huggingface Trainer Class.
 We observe that the relative improvement in the number of inference samples per second over vanilla \pt grows as the model size increases.
 For example, when using the \tfsmall model, the vanilla \pt evaluates 167.3 samples per second, while \ours ($m=20$) evaluates 178.3 samples per second, resulting in a 6.5\% boost in inference speed.
 In contrast, when the \tflarge is utilized, the vanilla \pt evaluates 21.0 samples per second and \ours ($m=20$) evaluates 24.8 samples per second, resulting in an 18.1\% increase in inference speed, a substantial rise from the previous 6.5\%.
 This indicates that \ours is particularly beneficial and more applicable in the context of LLMs.
+Please refer to Appendix \sect{sec:llama} for the inference speed of \ours and PT using T5-3B and \llama.